 In the beginning, things were just out of control, at least in the sense that Terry didn’t know which way to turn, or even what to do.
 He couldn’t make anything go away simply because he was Hulk Hogan, or because he had the money to do so – none of those things mattered.

-Chris Jericho also stated that Hulk Hogan was always great worker.
+Chris Jericho also stated that Hulk Hogan was always a great worker.
 We’ll have to wait and see whether The Hulkster will ever return to WWE somewhere down the line.
 In the meantime, you may purchase the book from here.

 Do you like Hogan?
 Sound off in the comments!